Bisonai/orakl/docs/v0.1-internal/README.md

 Configuration of `VRFCoordinator` is performed through `setConfig` function.
 `setConfig` allows to update following parameters:

-* `minimumRequestConfirmations` (Currently not utilized!)
+* `minimumRequestConfirmations` (Currently not supported!)
 * `maxGasLimit` (Total allowed gas limit for processing response)
 * `gasAfterPaymentCalculation` (Global gas limit for operations after `calculatePaymentAmount` inside of `fulfillRandomWords`.
 Operations could be repriced, therefore this value is configurable.)
 * `feeConfig` (Fee structure with 5 different price tiers and request count boundaries)

-#### Adding a new oracle to serve VRF requests
+#### Adding oracle to VRFCoordinator

 In order to add new VRF off-chain oracle, one must generate VRF keys first.
 VRF keys can be generated using `yarn keygen` command.
 Then, call `registerProvingKey(address oracle, uint256[2] calldata publicProvingKey)` to assign oracle and its proving keys to `VRFCoordinator`.
 The registration can be performed only by owner of `VRFCordinator`.
-After successful transaction, consumers can request VRF from newly added oracle through `VRFCoordinator`.
+After successful transaction, consumers can request random words through oracle newly added to `VRFCoordinator`.

 Public proving key (key) and oracle's address (value) will be stored in mapping `s_provingKeys`.
 Public proving key will be additionally stored in `s_provingKeyHashes` array.

-#### Removing oracle to serve VRF requests
+#### Removing oracle from VRF coordinator

 Registered VRF oracle can be removed anytime through `deregisterProvingKey(uint256[2] calldata publicProvingKey)` function.
 The deregistration can be performed only by owner of `VRFCordinator`.
-After successful transaction, consumers will not be able to ask for random words from removed VRF oracle.
+After successful transaction, consumers will not be able to request random words from removed oracle through `VRFCoordinator`.

-#### `VRFCoordinator` Roles
+#### Roles

 * `ConfifmedOwner` from Chainlink

 ## Events

-There are important events we need to collect and analize to provide good user experience.
+There are important events we need to collect and analyze to provide good user experience.

 ## Data Feed